d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 training data and validation data, with no true test sets.
 Therefore, the accuracy reported in each experiment is really the validation accuracy and not a true test set accuracy.
-The good news is that we don't need too much data in the validation set.
+The good news is that we do not need too much data in the validation set.
 The uncertainty in our estimates can be shown to be of the order of $O(n^{-\frac{1}{2}})$.